 You also get in-body stabilization (IBIS), something that was missing from Canon's mid-range Canon DSLRs.
 With up to eight stops of compensation, this is ideal for shooting handheld with slower shutter speeds or in low light.

 The EOS R7 is also a nice little camera to use.
 You get a reasonably solid and chunky grip, plus a good range of dials and buttons that make it enjoyable to change the settings in different situations.
 Its vari-angle touchscreen is also helpful for shooting from different angles – and while the electronic viewfinder is a little pedestrian, it does the job.

 Dual UHS-II card slots are a nice bonus for a camera like this (and at this price), hinting it might also be favored by pros looking for a good, fast backup model to their main full-frame body.
 A range of useful video specifications, including uncropped 4K/60p video, round out the specs sheet nicely to make the R7 a great little all-rounder.

-Real-world usage shows that the camera is capable of producing lovely images in a range of conditions, though as we’d expect it’s not quite on par with full-frame siblings when it comes to low-light or high ISO shooting.
+In our real-world tests, the camera produced lovely images in a range of conditions, though as we’d expect it’s not quite on par with full-frame siblings when it comes to low-light or high ISO shooting.

 Canon EOS R7 release date and price

 - $1,499 / £1,349 / AU$2,349 (body only)